knetikmedia/knetikcloud-javascript-client/docs/LogsApi.md

   'filterStartDate': "filterStartDate_example", // String | A comma separated string without spaces.
 First value is the operator to search on, second value is the log start date, a unix timestamp in seconds.
 Allowed operators: (GT, LT, EQ, GOE, LOE).
   'filterEndDate': "filterEndDate_example", // String | A comma separated string without spaces.
 First value is the operator to search on, second value is the log end date, a unix timestamp in seconds.
 Allowed operators: (GT, LT, EQ, GOE, LOE).
-  'filterStatusCode': 56, // Number | Filter forward logs by http status code 'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:DESC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+  'filterStatusCode': 56, // Number | Filter forward logs by http status code 'filterUrl': 56, // Number | Filter forward logs by URL starting with...
+  'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned, starting with 1 'order': "id:DESC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]